ColOfAbRiX/tankwar/README.md

 be useful for the Tank, increasing its score.
 Useful behaviours are spread across generations and accumulated on individuals so that recognizable behaviours can be seen, like Tanks dodging bullets, following and targeting other Tanks and even close-combat scenes!

+This is an optimization process aimed at maximising a "life function".

 [turing-test]: https://en.wikipedia.org/wiki/Turing_test